rickosborne/cascades/md/10-1-5-weather.md

 I fidgeted, absently riffling the pages of my textbook with my fingernails.

 Somehow, we survived until the destination galley clock read 3:55.
-A _ding!_ sounded and we both looked up to see the Fasten Seat Belts sign wink out.
+A _ding!_ sounded and we both looked up to see the FSB wink out.

 We were both up and in the aisle within moments.
 Mr. Duchesne stood up from 21C and smiled as he waited for us to pass.
-I gave him a half wave and saw that Pamela had her perfect smile on.
+I gave him a half-wave and saw that Pamela had her perfect smile on.
 I'd gotten to see behind that mask for a while, but it was firmly back in place.

 We arrived at 18D to find the entire row fast asleep.